By: Marilyn L. Davis

 Find Your Tribe

-However, I’m not going to try and write about addiction and recovery as if I’m twenty.
-It would be hard to claim 29 years in recovery and then write as if I weren’t even that old.
+However, I’m not going to write about addiction and recovery as if I’m twenty.
+It would be hard to claim 31 years in recovery and then write as if I weren’t even that old.

-Each of us will use language that’s familiar to us, and if our readers comprehend it, they just might return if we’ve given them information presented from a different perspective, added an additional insight, or helped them with a life issue – and improving our writing is a life issue if that’s what we’re doing for a significant portion of our day.
+Each of us will use language that’s familiar to us.
+If our readers comprehend it, they might return if we’ve given them information presented from a different perspective, added an additional insight, or helped them with a life issue – and improving our writing is a life issue if that’s what we’re doing for a significant portion of our day.

 We also want to extend an invitation to guest post.
 Please read the Submission Guidelines, and then see if some of your readers aren’t already here.